behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 ---

-## 4. Why Contract Chaining (v2)?
+## 4. Why Contract Chaining?

 ### Problem
 In v1, downstream contracts (ConfidenceScorer, ReputationGuardian) trusted caller-supplied JSON for verification and score data.
 This allowed anyone to fabricate an approved score and change an agent's reputation without a verified evidence record.

 ### Solution
-Each downstream contract now reads its input directly from the upstream contract on-chain:
+Each downstream contract reads its input directly from the upstream contract on-chain:
 - ConfidenceScorer stores the MultiSourceVerifier address and calls get_verification_data() on-chain.
 - ReputationGuardian stores the ConfidenceScorer address and calls get_score_data() on-chain.